Last week in Meal Planning 101 I shared the simple and time-saving strategies I use to plan out my meals and eat healthy all week.

-BuzzFeed also had a great post a few months ago all about Batch Cooking with specific meal ideas and recipes that lend themselves well to making ahead and saving for later.
+BuzzFeed also had a great post all about Batch Cooking with specific meal ideas and recipes that lend themselves well to making ahead and saving for later.

 Most foods freeze beautifully.
-Here's a fabulous chart that gives you the maximum amount of times most foods can be frozen for along with a list of foods that do NOT freeze well.
+Here’s a fabulous chart that gives you the maximum amount of times different foods can be frozen for, along with a list of foods that do NOT freeze well.
 You can use it as a guide to get you started with your batch cooking.

 Fit It In